stanfordnlp/dspy/faqs.md

 You can parallelize DSPy programs during both compilation and evaluation by specifying multiple thread settings in the respective DSPy `optimizers` or within the `dspy.Evaluate` utility function.

 - **How do freeze a module?**

+Modules can be frozen by setting their `._compiled` attribute to be True, indicating the module has gone through optimizer compilation and should not have its parameters adjusted.
+This is handled internally in optimizers such as `dspy.BootstrapFewShot` where the student program is ensured to be frozen before the teacher propagates the gathered few-shot demonstrations in the bootstrapping process.

 - **How do I get JSON output?**

 You can specify JSON-type descriptions in the `desc` field of the long-form signature `dspy.OutputField` (e.g. `output = dspy.OutputField(desc='key-value pairs')`).